kamilmuzyka/reviseus/README.md

 -   Users can use the search engine to browse public posts and public groups.

--   The most popular hashtags used by the users appear under the search bar.
+-   The most popular hashtags appear under the search bar.
 Popularity is based on the overall number of public posts that use a given hashtag.

+## Known Issues

+-   Avatars requested from Google servers sometimes break on localhost due to CORS policy (it doesn't happen in production as far as I know).

 ## Reflection